alonzojaaron/E-commerce-YTD-Sales-Data-Visualization/README.md

 ### 3. Configured Role of Date Table
 Utilized the Calendar table to support time intelligence calculations such as YTD, PYTD, and YoY analysis.

+## KPI Development Using DAX
+This stage focuses on building DAX measures to calculate and analyze key business KPIs, with emphasis on performance trends and year-over-year comparisons.